How to visit Komodo National Park in 2019

 The Alba Cruises speedboat also leaves at 5.30am, but takes only 1 1/2 hours to reach the first stop: Padar Island, before you go to Komodo.
 At both stops, we were one of the first boats there, a clear advantage of taking the faster option.
 It meant we had the dragons on Komodo nearly to ourselves, and were at both Padar and Pink Beach with only one other group of tourists.

 Komodo National Park is famous for its underwater life and apparently amazing for diving.
 I’ll take divers’ word for this, as we don’t dive.
-There are many diving companies in the town, and you can arrange dive trips with them, and dive courses.
-There are also liveaboards.
+There are many diving companies in the town, so if diving in Komodo is for you, you can arrange dive trips with them, and dive courses.
+There are also amazing Komodo liveaboards.

 The dive shops offer a combination of a couple of dives with a trip to Rinca or Komodo Island, which is an interesting choice if you want to see both the on land fauna and that under the sea.